GAL1LAO/Bachelorthesis_CDS_fine-tuning/README.md

 Fine-tuning GPT 3.5 - Turbo for CDS generation
 Python-version: 3.12.3

-Disclaimer: This Repo is only to illustrate the fine-tuning approach and serves as inspiration/hollastic overview for how to fine-tune GPT 3.5- Turbo.
+Disclaimer: This Repo is only to illustrate the fine-tuning approach and serves as inspiration/hollastic overview for how to fine-tune GPT 3.5- Turbo in regards to CDS.

 The following illustartes the structure of the fine-tuning approach: